 And Hardelot is simply the most beautiful theatre in the world.
 My work flew there as nowhere else."

-Director, Dry Construction, ICADE Promotion
+National Technical Director, ICADE Promotion

 "I especially appreciate Studio Andrew Todd’s ability to establish a true dialogue between architect and engineer without condescension.
 This reflects their erudite interest in materials, especially bio-sourced materials and their specific implementation.
 This state of mind seems to me to be the distinguishing mark of too few architects who -despite the urgency of the situation- are able to reconcile Construction and Ecology."

 Our most valued interlocutors accompany us far beyond the concrete projects we work on together.

 With them we engage in an ongoing process of inspiration and inquiry.
 Buildings, things, objects, assemblies and research projects are manifestations, but not end-points in this process of discovery.